caleanunoah/DefHacks/README.md

 ## About This Project
-Quadoodle is a hackathon project that we four created.
-Its a fun easy way to play some funny games online with your friends or strangers!
-Draw a quadrant of a drawing and align with others to create a hilarious image!
+FlexClinic is a hackathon project that we five created.
+Its an Artificial Intellegence and and Augmented Reality app to assist users with physiotherapy based on the issue diagnosed by the custom Machine learning model for the symptoms.
+Due to Covid-19 most clincs and hospitals are really busy and often you might not find a spot.
+We use a custom traffic routing algorithm to sort clinics available for you.
+Users can consult a doctor and proceed with the app for virtual treatment or book an appoimtement.
+Solve all your muscular issues with FlexClinic during this pandemic!

 ## Authors
  - [Vishal Desh](https://github.com/VDeshh)